-- The big differentiator is that Fios has a newer 100% fiber network while Xfinity uses an older cable network.
-Fios wins on speed, while Xfinity adds value with hard-to-beat TV offerings.
+- The big differentiator between Xfinity and Fios is that Fios has a newer 100% fiber network while Xfinity uses an older cable network.
+Fios wins on speed, while Xfinity adds value with hard-to-beat pricing on bundled TV plans.

-- In areas where they overlap, they compete heavily on price and quality of service.
+- In areas where they overlap, Xfinity and Fios compete heavily on price and quality of service.
 This is great for customers, who benefit from record-low promo rates.

 We’ll get into the nitty-gritty of spec differences between Fios and Xfinity below.